causti-co/website/src/text/_drafts/004-website-stack.md

 ### Sass

-I migrated all the styles from CSS to SCSS, since writing plain CSS is extremeky repetitive.
+I migrated all the styles from CSS to SCSS, since writing plain CSS is extremely repetitive.
 I'm using the [eleventy-sass](https://github.com/kentaroi/eleventy-sass) plugin with no further configuration.
 Setting the `ELEVENTY_ENV` [environment variable](/text/002-environment-variables/) to a non-production value will generate uncompressed CSS with source maps, which is nice.

 ### Custom collections